 So, in association with The Equality Trust and with principal funding from the Arts Council of England, I set out on the road, exploring, discovering, thinking and all the while trying to illustrate statistics, facts, research and data to come up with a coherent body of work which would ask questions and invite the viewer to form opinions not just of the work, but of the subject too.
 The journey took me through the Home Counties, rural Oxfordshire and on to Birmingham and the West Midlands.
 From there the A41 snakes its way north through agricultural Shropshire and Cheshire before journey’s end on Merseyside.
 As part of the project, I also worked with four participatory groups, helping them to make their own work in response to the theme and producing a newspaper which showcased our work and includes an article by Professor Richard Wilkinson, author of The Spirit Level.

-The culmination of the project is a series of 25 people-less ‘social landscapes’ which will be shown at a run of five exhibitions, the first of which has just launched at The Public in West Bromwich and which runs until 6 May.
-The dissemination of the work also formed an important part of the process and outcome of the project.
-The photographs are presented in the gallery space with a series of questions which form part of the image, with supporting text displayed next to the work.
+The culmination of the project is a series of 25 people-less ‘social landscapes’ which were premiered at the much missed The Public in West Bromwich in 2013 and went on to tour various locations over the following year.
+The photographs are presented in the gallery space with a series of questions which form part of the image, with supporting text displayed next to the work.”